CauldronDevelopmentLLC/CAMotics/README.md

   - SCons      - http://www.scons.org/
   - v8         - https://developers.google.com/v8/

-On Debian based systems all the prerequisites, including thoese needed by C!, can be installed with the following command line:
+On Debian based systems all the prerequisites, including those needed by C!, can be installed with the following command line:

     sudo apt-get update